jenguin777/bamazon/README.md

 * MySQL
 * Javascript

-# NPM installation required
+# NPM package installation required
-Just run "npm install" after cloning the project.
+Just run "npm install" in a terminal window after cloning the project.
 The required packages will be fetched from the package.json file and installed on your machine.

 # License
 MIT license applies.